warfare-plugins/social-warfare-pro/readme.txt

 == Changelog ==

+= 3.4.2 (13 DEC 2018) =
+* Fixed the output of a necessary `.swp-content-locator` element.
+* Fixed Float Before Content to be independent of Pin It.
+* Fixed floating buttons not respecting home page settings.
+* Created a patch query paramter to mass reset swp_float_location.

 = 3.4.1 (4 DEC 2018) =
 * Fixed Twitter Card toggle button in post-editr.
 * Fixed Twitter Card logic when outputting <meta> tags.